treffynnon/sqlstyle.guide/_includes/sqlstyle.guide.md

 ### Avoid

-* CamelCase—it is difficult to scan quickly.
+* camelCase—it is difficult to scan quickly.
 * Descriptive prefixes or Hungarian notation such as `sp_` or `tbl`.
 * Plurals—use the more natural collective term where possible instead.
 For example `staff` instead of `employees` or `people` instead of `individuals`.